 Breast augmentation surgery is a life-changing choice for almost 300,000 women each year, helping women to feel more confident and beautiful.
 But mistakes and regret are both human things and we can’t escape them, not even when it comes to breast implants.
-Dr. Scott at Plastic Surgery Center in Sarasota, FL is an expert in breast augmentation revision, a surgery that will correct problems with breast implants so you can feel confident again.
+Dr. Scott at Florida Plastic Surgery is an expert in breast augmentation revision, a surgery that will correct problems with breast implants so you can feel confident again.

 How Soon Can You Have Breast Augmentation Revision?

 It’s an understandable impulse to want to solve a problem as soon as you notice it, but for some things, waiting before taking action is the smarter move.
 The absolute soonest you can have a revision surgery is 6 months after your original breast augmentation.
 Waiting 6 months ensures that you have fully recovered from the initial surgery and gives the problem you identified time to resolve itself, if possible.